Test and refine an AI agent on real products before running enrichment across your catalog.

 The sandbox runs against your own product data, so what you see is what enrichment will actually produce.

 Key concept: Agent chat.
 The chat panel on the left of the sandbox doesn’t just comment on the output.
-It rewrites the agent’s prompt based on what you ask, saves the new version in history, and re-runs the agent on your selected products.
+It rewrites the agent’s prompt based on what you ask and saves the new version in history.
+Click Re-run when you’re ready to generate output for the rewritten prompt — the chat itself doesn’t auto-trigger a new sandbox run.

 Create a new agent or edit an existing one.
 In the wizard, step through to the final step: Review & Test.
-The sandbox opens automatically with a small random sample of products selected for you.
+The sandbox opens with a small random sample of products pre-selected for you.

-For a brand new agent, the sandbox auto-selects up to 5 random products (preferring products with images) and runs immediately, so you see initial output without any setup.
-You can replace the selection any time.
+For a brand new agent, the sandbox pre-selects up to 5 random products (preferring products with images), but it doesn’t run until you click Run.
+You can replace the selection any time before running.

 2